 I designed ads on Canva.com and scheduled them on our Facebook page to be published during times when we knew we would have the wall live.
 So that was content that automatically happened, and we were able to deliver reports to our vendors on exact times and frequencies in which their ads appeared.
 Ultimately, this gave them more ROI as a sponsor/vendor and increased our retention rate for future sponsors and vendors.

 Another way to schedule ads on your social wall is to use our Sponsored Posts feature.
 Simply upload your sponsors’ ads as images or videos and schedule in which intervals you want to show the ads.
 Read more about our Sponsored Posts feature to see how it works!

 How is the content you collected on the social wall helpful for marketing future events?
-What have you learned from it and are you going to keep using social walls?

 The content that we’ve collected on the wall really shows off the brand of Rotary.
 Our users are creating their own experience of the event as they see it.
 They love it!

 The value of the wall is the takeaway for attendees in terms of having an interactive experience.
 And, of course, the residual effect for Rotary will be having those posted photos on social media, which will increase our reach.